servalproject/batphone/doc/Build-for-Release.md

 Overview
 --------

 A release build is similar in most respects to a [debug build][].
-You should achieve a successful debug build before attempting a release build.
-In fact, that is necessary in order to satisfy the prerequisites to commencing the [release procedure][release].
+You must have made a successful debug build before attempting a release build, in order to test it as a prerequisite to building a release candidate; see the [release procedure][release] for more details.

 A “release build” can be either a release candidate build (also known as a Beta version), or a final build for publication (also known as a stable version).